nicolasmatos/copaQatar2022/README.md

-# ⚽ Minicurso FLAI Data Science na Copa
+# ⚽ Copa do mundo Catar 2022